acmoura/acmoura.github.io/content/publication/regionalvar.md

-+++ title = "Causes of regional variation in healthcare expenditures in the Netherlands: evidence from movers" date = "February, 2018" authors = ["A Moura", "M Salm", "R Douven", "M Remmerswaal"] publication_types = ["3"] publication = "" publication_short = ""
++++ title = "Causes of regional variation in healthcare expenditures in the Netherlands: evidence from movers" date = "23-02-2018" authors = ["A Moura", "M Salm", "R Douven", "M Remmerswaal"] publication_types = ["3"] publication = "" publication_short = ""